Radu Nunweiller: Club career

 Nunweiller was born on 16 November 1944 in Bucharest, Romania.
-He had an Austrian father named Johann Nunweiller, who settled in Piatra Neamț after World War II where he met his wife, Rozina, and later they moved to Bucharest.
+He had an Austrian father named Johann Nunweiller, who settled in Piatra Neamț after World War I where he met his wife, Rozina, and later they moved to Bucharest.

 He had six brothers: Constantin, the oldest, was a water polo player, while Dumitru, Ion, Lică, Victor, and Eduard were all footballers who each played at least one spell at Dinamo București.
 They are the reason why the club's nickname is "The Red Dogs" as especially Ion and Lică were known for their aggressiveness on the field, which often caused their faces to turn red from the effort.
 Nunweiller made his Divizia A debut, playing for Viitorul București on 21 October 1962 under coach Gheorghe Ola in a 4–2 loss to Steaua București.